 Hyundai Santa Fe Prices - How Much is a Hyundai Santa Fe?

-To avoid overpaying on a new Hyundai Santa Fe, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Hyundai Santa Fe, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 Featuring seven seats, the 2017 Hyundai Santa Fe is a full-size SUV that starts at just above $30,000.
 Equipped with six seats including captain's chairs in the second row, the Limited trim costs more than $34,000.
 Having climate-controlled seats and numerous active safety features, the SE Ultimate and Limited Ultimate are priced just below $40,000.